AGIFOUNDATION/AIBehaviologyAndCyberSoul/LossyCompressionTheSourceOfInferenceAssociationAndIllusion.md

 In summary, we can refer to this vector space as the semantic representation space, where each token is a point in this space, and the relationship between two tokens is a vector within this space.

-Such a representation space \( R \) can be mathematically described as an affine space, not just a vector space, to emphasize the difference between points and vectors.
+Such a representation space $R$ can be mathematically described as an affine space, not just a vector space, to emphasize the difference between points and vectors.
 Our following discussion is based on this point.

 ##	The Inter-word Relationship Defined as a Probability Field on a Fiber Bundle